© 2020 The Druid Order an druidh uileach braithreachas

 Cost: £5

-The meeting will begin with a meditation followed by a discussion around the three astrological decans of Capricorn.
-Organisation, Martydom and Idealism.
-Or any questions about the Druid Order
+The meeting will begin with a meditation followed by a discussion around the subject of the evening Or any questions about the Druid Order

 Where: The Goodlife Centre, 49/55 Great Guildford Street, London SE1 0ES.